Here is a quick chart of outlook.com configuration settings for any email client:

 Microsoft has finally enabled IMAP protocol in their Outlook.com email service.
-Now Outlook.com supports almost all the connectivity protocols by which users can connect to their email service.
+Currently, Outlook.com supports almost all connectivity protocols by which users can connect to their email service.

 The email protocols are used to connect the email service to the email client.
 The email client can be on a computer or any other device including iPhone, Android, Windows Phone or any other phone that supports email.
 The most popular email connectivity protocols include POP3, IMAP and Exchange ActiveSync.
 Most of the email clients support POP3 and IMAP.

 Up until now, Outlook.com was able to connect with POP3 or Exchange ActiveSync (EAS).
 IMAP was not supported.
 While Exchange ActiveSync is far superior, the advantage of IMAP over POP3 is that it can synchronize all the incoming and outgoing emails with the email service.
 POP3 only stores the emails locally.